MEET OUR TEAM

 BOARD OF DIRECTORS

-Beth lives in Hiram with her husband and two cats, and teaches pre k at Sacopee Valley Elementary school.
+Beth lives in Hiram with her husband and two cats, and teaches pre k at Sacopee Valley Elementary School.
 Beth serves on the Marketing and Media Committee and manages the Cultural Center’s website and social media, which allows her to put her photography hobby to good use!
-She also serves as the Francis Small Heritage Trust Board of Directors secretary and is an officer of the Porter Grange #569.
+She also serves as the Francis Small Heritage Trust Board of Directors secretary, is on the board of the North Atlantic Arts Alliance, and is an officer of the Porter Grange #569.

 BOARD OF DIRECTORS